Fogg Behaviour Model

 Prompts to behaviour:

 Prompts help remind or direct people to start an activity.
-Without some kind of prompt the desired behaviour won’t be completed.
+Without some kind of prompt the behaviour won’t be complete.
 Common prompts are call-to-actions, directional cues, requests and triggers.
 There are two kinds of prompts, external and internal.

 External prompts come from our environment.
 These can be things like a pop-up or push notification.

-Internal prompts come from our own behaviour and are triggered by our daily routine or habits that lead to a particular behaviour.
-Going to work for example can prompt behaviour such as reading a book on the train, buying a coffee at the station and going to your favourite sandwich shop at lunchtime.
-Certain life events such as starting work, marriage, moving home, birth of a child and children going to university are very powerful prompts for changes in behaviour and the creation of new habits.
+Internal prompts come from our own behaviour.
+Like going to work and buying a coffee at the station or going to your favourite sandwich shop at lunch.
+Starting work, marriage and moving home are also prompts for changes in behaviour and the creation of new habits.

-The Fogg behaviour model is a useful framework for conversion rate optimisation because it identifies three areas where optimisers can experiment to improve task completion.
-Optimisers love to experiment with persuasion (i.e. motivation) as a strategy for improving conversions, but the Fogg behaviour model reminds us that users also need both ability and prompts to complete a task.
+The Fogg behaviour model is a useful framework for conversion rate optimisation.
+It identifies three areas where optimisers can experiment to improve task completion.
+Optimisers love to experiment with persuasion (i.e. motivation) as a strategy for improving conversions.
+The model reminds us that users also need both ability and prompts to complete a task.
 This demonstrates the importance of fixing your using experience before trying to run A/B tests to improve motivation or the prompts that result in the desired behaviour.

 For more examples of how to use the Fogg behaviour model you can check out the post; Why do most attempts at behavioural change fail?
 This examines BJ Fogg’s model in more detail and explores specific ways it can be applied to conversion rate optimisation.